ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 #### OKR Indicator

-On the other hand, **OKR** is the acronym for **Objective and Key Results**, or more specifically `an objective is tied to key results.
-OKR is a strategic framework, whereas KPIs are measurements that exist within a framework`.
+On the other hand, for the **OKR** framework which come from the acronym for **Objective and Key Results**, it is important to remember, as it was sais above, that it is `"an objective is tied to key results.
+OKR is a strategic framework, whereas KPIs are measurements that exist within a framework"`.
 [ClearPointStrategy.com](https://www.clearpointstrategy.com/okrs-vs-kpis/)

-That same article also states that **OKR** has a more simplistic fashion as a framework, which groups a limited number of high-level objectives to some, also a limited number of key results per objective.
+Also in that same article, it explains that **OKR** has a more simplistic fashion as a framework, which groups a limited number of high-level objectives to some, also a limited number of key results per objective.

 Some characteristics a **OKR** should have: